grum-tez/archetype-docs/docs/tests/framework.md

 ```

 :::warning
-It is mandatory that the [contract identifier](/docs/reference/declarations/contract) be the same are the contract filename.
+It is mandatory that the [contract identifier](/docs/reference/declarations/contract) be the same are the contract filename and that both are lower case.
+For example, the identifier for the contract file `auction.arl` should be `auction`.
 :::

 The generated binding object provides, among other utilities, the following Typescript methods: